 Here is the deal with The Maine Agenda.
 We cover the golf, the courts, the tables, the trails, and the weekends worth your time within about 25 minutes of downtown Portland.
 We are not a tourist board, and nobody pays us for a kind word.
 When a place is coasting on its reputation, we say so.
 When something is genuinely worth your Saturday, we tell you exactly why.
 Credibility is the entire product.

 We held off saying hello until we had something worth opening.
-There are now more than sixty honest, fact-checked guides on the site, every venue verified as open before we published.
-Three of them are the reason we finally hit send.
+There are now more than 130 honest, fact-checked guides on the site, every venue verified as open before we published.
+Three of them are the reason this first edition exists.

 The three we built from scratch